mrnorman/YAKL/doc/random-timers.md

 | `gen_exponential<T>(rate)` | Exponential distribution with positive rate; default `T=float`, rate one. |
 | `gen_lognormal<T,CacheSpare>(normal_mean,normal_stddev)` | Exponential of a normal draw using underlying-normal parameters. |

-Floating uniform generation uses the scalar type's mantissa width and never returns the upper endpoint. `CacheSpare=true` uses both Box-Muller outputs across calls.
+Floating uniform generation uses the scalar type's mantissa width and never returns the upper endpoint.
+Ranged generation uses overflow-safe interpolation, including for finite intervals such as `[-max,+max)`. `CacheSpare=true` uses both Box-Muller outputs across calls.
 Setting it false discards any old spare and the newly produced second value, giving a fixed two-uniform consumption per normal call at higher cost.
 Zero standard deviation returns the mean without consuming random state.
-Invalid bounds, probabilities, standard deviations, or rates are rejected when debug checks are enabled.
+Non-finite parameters, reversed bounds, out-of-range probabilities, negative standard deviations, and nonpositive rates are rejected when debug checks are enabled.

 Copying a generator copies its exact sequence position and cached normal state.
 The original and copy will then produce identical future values until called differently; copying is not a way to create a new stream.